The Difference Between Dementia and Alzheimer’s

 Alzheimer’s and Dementia Causes

 If a patient possesses more than one type of dementia, that is called mixed dementia.
 Often, people with mixed dementia have numerous conditions that may add to it.
 Data on Alzheimer’s vs. dementia causes reveal that, unlike dementia, in Alzheimer’s, the precise cause of the disease is unidentified.
 However, a recent study demonstrated that those with type 2 diabetes in the elderly increases the risk of developing Alzheimer’s.

 Alzheimer’s research continues to hunt down and question the link between the two diseases, although it’s still not fully understood.
-Some studies demonstrated that problems with the receptors for insulin and the insulin-like growth factor in the brain can reflect negatively on cognitive functions, mood, and metabolism.
+Some studies demonstrated that defects in insulin and insulin-like growth factor receptors in the brain could negatively reflect on cognitive functions, mood, and metabolism.
 All of these components are observed in Alzheimer’s disease.
 Dementia research evolves intending to treat and potentially prevent the development of this debilitating disease in the future.

 Unfortunately, there is no definitive Alzheimer’s test.
 The diagnosis of Alzheimer’s disease often relies on the exclusion of other causes of dementia.
-The truth is that a firm diagnosis is only possible during an autopsy, by examining the brain tissue under a microscope.
+The truth is that a firm diagnosis is only possible during an autopsy by examining the brain tissue under a microscope.

 However, Cognetivity Neurosciences has recently developed an app that exploits a five-minute test able to measure cognitive function and spot brain impairment by using visual stimuli and artificial intelligence.
 Its developers promise that patients will receive an accurate, early diagnosis.